 5) The children’s crusade of 1963

 In Birmingham, Alabama, thousands of young children participated in a series of nonviolent demonstrations known as the children’s crusade.
-Their efforts resulted in the desegregation of public facilities in Birmingham.
+Subsequently, their efforts resulted in the desegregation of public facilities in Birmingham.

 6) George Edwin Taylor was the first Black man to run for President

 George Edwin Taylor was an activist, American journalist and politician.
 In 1904, he was the candidate of the National Negro Liberty Party for the office of President of the United States.
-He was the 1st African American to run for the presidency.
+Additionally, he was the 1st African American to run for the presidency.

-Paul Laurence Dunbar High School was one of America’s first public high school for black students.
-Established in 1870, Dunbar was known for it’s excellent academics and highly qualified faculty.
+Paul Laurence Dunbar High School was one of America’s first public high school for black children.
+Established in 1870, Dunbar was known for its excellent academics and highly qualified faculty.

 Carter Godwin Woodson was an American author, journalist and historian.
 In 1916, he was a founder of the journal of Negro History.
 In February 1926, he launched the celebration of “Negro History Week”, the predecessor of Black History Month.

-9) The first Black woman elected to United States Congress
+9) Shirley Anita Chisholm- the first Black woman elected to United States Congress

 Shirley Anita Chisholm was an American author, educator and politician.
 From 1969 to 1983 she represented New York’s 12th congressional district.
 In the 1972 United States presidential election she became the 1st black candidate for a major party’s nomination for President of the United States and the 1st woman to run for the Democratic party’s presidential nomination.